Laszlo199/Pw_Manager/README.md

 3. Further suggestions
--	Client-Side Decryption
--	Use the master password in the right way.
+-	Stretching the master key to 512 bits
--	Implement the possibility of changing the login password
+-	Updating the User's master password

 4. Conclusion

   In general, this project has a good way to learn and practice.
 We've found some security problems and started fixing them, which makes our system safer and easier to use.
 To make our password manager even better, we need to keep looking for problems and fixing them.
 We also want to make sure that if something goes wrong, our system can handle it and stay strong.
 This will not only improve our system's safety but also make it more user-friendly.